‘Days Of Our Lives’ Episode Recap: A Drugged Brady Needs Help, Ciara And Tripp Confront Claire [Spoilers]

 Upon hearing of Claire’s cheating victory, Eve immediately turns to Brady.
 She assumes that he is the one who helped Claire rig the contest.
 Eve is irate and tells Brady that she doesn’t ever want anything to do with him again.
 Brady begs Eve to listen, insisting that he had nothing to do with Claire’s cheating.
 As he is pleading with Eve, Brady’s words begin to slur and his stance becomes unsteady.
 Days of Our Lives fans know that Brady has had a drinking problem in the past, but also know that he has not been drinking tonight.

 Eve incorrectly judges Brady.
-She assumes that he is drunk and that he is probably carrying a flask.
+She assumes that he is drunk and that he’s probably carrying a flask.
 Regardless of what Brady has to say in his defense, Eve refuses to listen.

 #DAYS recap: We lost the last two minutes or so… Brady's accidentally drugged by Miguel. https://t.co/LvbXlqjkpN pic.twitter.com/bUR0Zyk1cH